-In addition to these seminars and roundtables, we also plan to begin regular reading groups and student meetings to discuss specific topics and actions that we can take as a department.
+In addition to the seminars and roundtables listed below, we recently instituted regular reading groups and graduate student meetings to discuss specific topics and actions that we can take as a department.

 - 12/04: Julie Posselt, Inside Graduate Admissions (Grad Diversity Staff Council, WISE Ventures)

 - 10/17: Jo Handelsman on The Fallacy of Fairness (Fall 2017 WINS)

 - 10/2: Dr Chanda Prescod-Weinstein on Making A Physicist With Jazz (WISE Ventures and Physics Dept Research Roundtable)